awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    The `source_server_ip_address` is the IP address of source replication instance\.
 An EC2 private DNS address is currently not supported\.

-1. On the Amazon RDS DB instance, issue the [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) command to start replication\.
+1. On the Amazon RDS database, issue the [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) command to start replication\.

    ```
    CALL mysql.rds_start_replication;
    ```

-1. On the Amazon RDS DB instance, run the [SHOW REPLICA STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html) command to determine when the replica is up\-to\-date with the source replication instance\.
+1. On the Amazon RDS database, run the [SHOW REPLICA STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html) command to determine when the replica is up\-to\-date with the source replication instance\.
 The results of the `SHOW REPLICA STATUS` command include the `Seconds_Behind_Master` field\.
 When the `Seconds_Behind_Master` field returns 0, then the replica is up\-to\-date with the source replication instance\.
 **Note**
 Previous versions of MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
 If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

    For a MariaDB 10\.5 or 10\.6 DB instance, run the [mysql\.rds\_replica\_status](mysql_rds_replica_status.md) procedure instead of the MySQL command\.

-1. After the Amazon RDS DB instance is up\-to\-date, turn on automated backups so you can restore that database if needed\.
-You can turn on or modify automated backups for your Amazon RDS DB instance using the [Amazon RDS Management Console](https://console.aws.amazon.com/rds/)\.
+1. After the Amazon RDS database is up\-to\-date, turn on automated backups so you can restore that database if needed\.
+You can turn on or modify automated backups for your Amazon RDS database using the [Amazon RDS Management Console](https://console.aws.amazon.com/rds/)\.
 For more information, see [Working with backups](USER_WorkingWithAutomatedBackups.md)\.

 ## Redirect your live application to your Amazon RDS instance<a name="MySQL.Procedural.Importing.Redirect.App"></a>

-After the MariaDB or MySQL DB instance is up\-to\-date with the source replication instance, you can now update your live application to use the Amazon RDS instance\.
+After the MariaDB or MySQL database is up\-to\-date with the source replication instance, you can now update your live application to use the Amazon RDS instance\.

-![\[Stop replication and direct the live application to the MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_6.png)
+![\[Stop replication and direct the live application to the database on RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_6.png)

-### To redirect your live application to your MariaDB or MySQL DB instance and stop replication<a name="MySQL.Procedural.Importing.Redirect.App.Procedure"></a>
+### To redirect your live application to your MariaDB or MySQL database and stop replication<a name="MySQL.Procedural.Importing.Redirect.App.Procedure"></a>

-1. To add the VPC security group for the Amazon RDS DB instance, add the IP address of the server that hosts the application\.
+1. To add the VPC security group for the Amazon RDS database, add the IP address of the server that hosts the application\.
 For more information on modifying a VPC security group, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

 1. Verify that the `Seconds_Behind_Master` field in the [SHOW REPLICA STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html) command results is 0, which indicates that the replica is up\-to\-date with the source replication instance\.